SourcedCMD/InkSpark/README.md

 # CMDNote - Personal Notepad Web Application

-CMDNote is a modern, feature-rich notepad web application inspired by Hyper Notepad.
+CMDNote is a modern, feature-rich notepad web application.
 Create, edit, and share your notes with ease.

 ## Features